-A buildspec file may contain one or more test sections specified via
+A buildspec is composed of one or more test sections specified via

 field.
 Each test is validated by a sub-schema specified by

-During build phase, there are additional checks on buildspecs to ensure we can generate a test-script.
 In the event of failure, buildtest will raise an exception and buildspec will be ignored.
-The ignored buildspecs are not sent to run stage

 In this stage, we run the test based on executors defined in configuration file. buildtest will